Spark digitally transforms NZRB in time for summer racing season

-The summer racing season is upon us, and the New Zealand Racing Board has successfully completed a major phase of a two-part data centre migration.
+The summer racing season is upon us, and the New Zealand Racing Board has successfully completed a major phase of a two-part data center migration.

 With the help of Spark, the racing and betting business has been able to redesign and modernise its ICT set-up.

-The two companies have also arranged outsourced networking, cloud computing, security and IT service management via its data centres at Auckland’s Takanini and Revera’s Trentham sites.
+The two companies have also arranged outsourced networking, cloud computing, security and IT service management via its data centers at Auckland's Takanini and Revera's Trentham sites.

-It was also critical that the NZRB’s wagering platform ‘Jetbet’ was faultlessly migrated to its new home at Spark’s data centres.
+It was also critical that the NZRB's wagering platform ‘Jetbet' was faultlessly migrated to its new home at Spark's data centers.

-John Allen, CEO of NZRB, says Jetbet was at risk every day in its former home in Petone as their data centre fast became no longer fit for purpose.
+John Allen, CEO of NZRB, says Jetbet was at risk every day in its former home in Petone as their data center fast became no longer fit for purpose.

 “This concern was further heightened by recent earthquakes affecting our region,” he explains.

-“If a major disaster were to occur, it was likely our current data centre would fail, all corporate and wagering systems would be down and the impact to our industry and our customers would be significant, even if just for a short time.”
+“If a major disaster were to occur, it was likely our current data center would fail, all corporate and wagering systems would be down and the impact to our industry and our customers would be significant, even if just for a short time.

 A team of Spark transition experts became virtual members of the NZRB team, moving into NZRB's Wellington offices located in Petone, and working through the requirements of the wholesale changeover together with NZRB staff.